-Critical facilities were considered for this analysis to be Hospitals, Police and Fire Stations, Shelters, Schools, Water and Wastewater Treatment Plants, Correctional Facilities, Aviation Facilities, Waste Disposal Facilities, Power Generation, and Chemical Manufacturing and Processing Facilities.
-Water and wastewater treatment plants are considered critical due to their function as well as the usual proximity to floodplains or bodies of water.
-Hospitals and shelters are considered as a part of the exposure analysis as critical features due to the vital role these facilities play in providing essential services to the region.
+Critical facilities were considered for this analysis to be hospitals, police and fire stations, shelters, schools, water and wastewater treatment Plants, Correctional Facilities, Aviation Facilities, Waste Disposal Facilities, Power Generation, and chemical manufacturing and processing facilities.
+Water and wastewater treatment plants are considered critical due to their function as well as their proximity to floodplains or bodies of water.
+Hospitals and shelters are considered, as a part of the exposure analysis, as critical features due to the vital role these facilities play in providing essential services to the region.
 The rest of the facilities were considered critical in the exposure analysis due to the primary function or necessary service they provide to the San Jacinto region.
 Out of the 7,620 critical features in the exposure analysis, the average SVI value per structure is 0.58 with a standard deviation of 0.28.
 These values generally show that the resiliency and vulnerability of critical facilities are greatly varied across the region.

 Critical facilities have especially important risks when exposed to floodwaters.
-For example, during Tropical Storm Allison, the entire Houston Medical Center was devastated by flood waters, causing major losses of data and research and a lengthy loss of provided care for patients.
-Aside from the inherent importance of the previously listed features, there are certain features such as the Houston Ship Channel and the corresponding petrochemical production, and the interstate highway system, which include infrastructure that can experience damages from compound flooding and storm surge.
-These are critical pieces of infrastructure that are subject to more frequent and complex risk associated with compound flooding scenarios as well as severe consequence in the event of damage or inundation.
+For example, during Tropical Storm Allison, the entire Houston Medical Center was devastated by flood waters, causing major losses of data and research and a lengthy loss of care to patients.
+Aside from the inherent importance of the previously listed features, there are certain features such as the Houston Ship Channel and the corresponding petrochemical production, and the interstate highway system, which include infrastructure that can experience damages from compound flooding, riverine and storm surge.
+These are critical infrastructure that are subject to more frequent and complex risk associated with compound flooding scenarios as well as severe consequence in the event of damage or inundation.

-Beyond the sheer property damage associated with flooding events, there are also the longer-term damages associated with flooding losses, that although not deemed critical from an infrastructure point of view in the exposure analysis, are no less important in the discussion of flood risk.
-These associated damages include, but are not limited to: loss of work, mental health damages, or lack of finances to pay for repairs.
-Based on the SVI metric some of these damages disproportionately affect more vulnerable groups, as communities can respond in a myriad of ways given a hardship such as a flood-related natural disaster.
+Beyond the sheer property damage associated with flooding events, there are also the longer-term damages associated with flooding losses that, although not deemed critical from an infrastructure point of view in the exposure analysis, are no less important in the discussion of flood risk.
+These associated damages include but are not limited to: loss of work, mental health stress and illness, or lack of resources for needed repairs.
+Based on the SVI metric some of these threats disproportionately affect more vulnerable groups, as communities respond in myriad ways given a hardship such as a flood-related natural disaster.